(This guide is constantly updated. Please check back frequently.)

 (see special section below), the Preface should include the name of the journal (or journals, if more than one)

-the article or articles were submitted to or accepted for publication.
+the article or articles submitted to or accepted for publication.

 TABLE OF CONTENTS

 - The Table of Contents must reflect the outline and organization of the thesis or dissertation.